inlivedev/inlive-js-sdk/packages/room/README.md

   When the `stop` track parameter is provided, the method will completely stop sending the audio track.
 After the track is stopped, the track becomes unusable.
 To start sending the audio track again, call the `peer.turnOnMic(newTrack)` method.
 You can get a new track again with [getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).

   When the `stop` track parameter is provided, the audio track's source is stopped.
-Listen for [track mute event](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack/mute_event) to listen when the audio track is stopped.
+Listen for [track mute event](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack/mute_event) to listen when the remote audio track is stopped.

 - `peer.replaceTrack(track: MediaStreamTrack)`